SameeraGrandhi/mlflow-on-k8s/mlflowonkube/README.md

 ```

  ### How it works
- When you run an MLflow Project on Kubernetes, MLflow constructs a new Docker image containing the Project’s contents; this image inherits from the Project’s Docker environment.
-MLflow then pushes the new Project image to your specified Docker registry and starts a Kubernetes Job on your specified Kubernetes cluster.
-This Kubernetes Job downloads the Project image and starts a corresponding Docker container.
-Finally, the container invokes your Project’s entry point, logging parameters, tags, metrics, and artifacts to your MLflow tracking server.
+ When you run an MLflow Project on Kubernetes it will execute below steps
+ 1. Ml Flow trying to Build new Docker image
+ 2. Ml FLow push new Docker Image to Docker Repository
+ 3. Starts a Kubernetes Job on your Kubernetes Cluster
+ 4. Kubernetes job download the Docker image and starts a corresponding docker container inside of Pod
+ 5. Docker Container invoke your project entry point to logging params,metrics and artifacts